Famous Writers Who Have Dipped Their Toes

 Private detective and hard-boiled novels, as with most genre fiction, are frequently dismissed as mere trite formulaic scribbling by the literary poohbahs-that-be.
 And when something in the genre does meet with their approval, they promptly disavow it's part of the genre at all, condescendingly claiming it "transcends the genre."

-Yet there must be something to the P.I. form that attracts writers from other fields, everything from the purest nose-in-the-air literary types to our brother and sister grunts in other pulp fiction genres.
-Some of the results were truly sad, but several other writers, who have since gone on to other genres or even careers, have left their mark, or at least some droppings, on the genre.
+Yet there must be something to the P.I. form that attracts writers from other fields, luring everyone from the purest nose-in-the-air literary types to our brother and sister grunts in other pulp fiction genres.
+Some of the results were truly sad, but several outliers have left their mark, or at least some droppings, on the genre.

 The ones to really beware of, though, are those that the blurbs loudly proclaim "transcend the genre."
 In real life too often that's simply publisherspeak for "can't write in the genre worth shit."